The placement tests for reading, math and writing are on-line. Does this mean I can take the test from home?

 We recommend that you complete testing as soon as possible; ideally before the early testing deadline in June.
 This will allow ample time to prepare yourself academically before you begin classes.

-If you are unable to complete testing by the testing deadline, you will not be able to attend orientation or register for classes.
-Please remember however that completing your testing early is strongly recommended because it aids in the development of your schedule.
+If you are unable to complete testing by the testing deadline, please contact email@example.com.
+Completing your testing aids in proper course placement and the creation of your schedule.

 Does placement testing have any impact on my admissions?